 - Use Effective Study Techniques—Try using mind maps, flashcards, active learning, and previous exam papers.

-- Stay Consistent—Last-minute stressing is less helpful than daily practice.
+- Stay Consistent—Last-minute stressing is less advantageous than daily practice.

 - Take breaks and rest well—your brain necessitates rest in order to organize and maintain information.